constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 Also, an alternative would be to not share private information.

 Building on the evaluation method of the first set of solutions, those metrics are added:

-**Cache access time**: The time it takes to retrieve information from the cache and the cache miss and cache hit rates.
+- **Cache access time**: The time it takes to retrieve information from the cache
-<span class="comment" data-author="RT">Just one metric?
-Can you think of more?</span>
+- **Cache miss and cache hit rates**: The ratio of time the query engine get the information requested from the cache
+- **Execution time reduction**: The ratio between the execution time of a query with and without the cache